 We would ask that you please be patient and we will aim to see you as soon as possible.
-We will keep you informed of any delays on the day.
-However, if you feel that you have been waiting for a long time, please tell the nursing staff.
+We will keep you informed of waiting times on the day.
+However, if you are unsure how long your clinic appointment is likely to take, please ask a member of staff.